Amul-Thantharate/OmenFusionAi_Bot/docs/commands.md

 ---

+## Bot Commands

 ## Basic Commands

 ### /start
-Start the bot and receive a welcome message.
+Initialize the bot and get started.
 ```
 /start
 ```

 ### /help
-Display all available commands and their descriptions.
+View all available commands and their descriptions.
 ```
 /help
 ```